• Menu

 We use a small inexpensive smoker box to place wood chips such as apple, cherry, or mesquite in (you can use any flavour you like).

-If you don’t have a smoker box, you can also place about half a cup of wood chips into foil and fold into a packet.
-Place a small hole in the top of the packet for the smoke to escape and place on the grill next to the pumpkin with the bbq lid closed.
+If you don’t have a smoker box, you can also place about half a cup of wood chips into foil and fold it into a packet.
+Place a small hole in the top of the packet for the smoke to escape and place it on the grill next to the pumpkin with the bbq lid closed.

 We recommend this same method for adding smokey flavour to eggplant for making baba ganoush.